DeltaLima/nanodesk/nanodesk-files/usr/share/doc/nanodesk/welcome/welcome.md

 When booting as livesystem, the default user is `debian` and the password is `debian` as well.

-Depending on your choice by the installation, you will have to enter a password, when you created your own using by the installer.
+In some cases you get asked by the GUI to enter your password. (e.g. GParted) On commandline you can enter `sudo su - ` to get root access.